enkidevs/curriculum/Web/HTML/html5-input-form-attributes/autofocus.md

 ---
 ## Practice

-Which statements are true regarding autofocus?
+Which statement isn't true regarding autofocus?

 ???

-???
-???
+* It should be assigned to every control in the form.
 * Automatically sets focus to assigned control when the page loads.
 * User can start using assigned control without having to select it first.
 * Can be assiged as: `autofocus` or `autofocus="autofocus"`
-* It should be assigned to every control in the form.
-* Can be applied to text fields, radio buttons, & check boxes.
-* Additional JS is typically required.

 ---
 ## Revision